eliotn/p1xt-guide-implementation/thingsILearned.md

 ## 6/24/2017
+argc stands for argument count argv stands for argument vector
+Realized after doing the crypt assignment that the salt is always prepended to the hash.
+This is so that the computer can easily allow someone with the right password without needing to guess the salt.
+Brilliant.

 ## 6/23/2017
 I can use #define macros easily for isUpper or isLower but c also has functions for that.